marcelomaidden/javascript-capstone-shooter-game/README.md

 ## Game story

   This game has only one scene where the player can move sidewards and jump.
-  Zombies appear at random locations and throw their arms to defeat the player, so the player should always be moving and scape from them.
+  Zombies appear at random locations and throw their arms to defeat the player, so the player should always be moving and escape from them.
 You should kill as many zombies as possible because a score is kept for the ones who killed more zombies.

 ## Author